 The HMAS Perth lies on the sandy backside with a max depth of 35 meters (115 ft).
 There's loads of unique gear nonetheless intact and visual to divers together with holes within the hull from when the ship was underneath hearth!
-Marine life highlights right here embrace probability encounters with sea lions and through the winter months hold your eyes out to the blue for a passing humpback whale sighting.
+Marine life highlights right here embrace probability encounters with sea lions and in the course of the winter months maintain your eyes out to the blue for a passing humpback whale sighting.

 Location: Dunsborough, South of Perth (WA)

 This former navy destroyer escort vessel is 113 metres (370 ft) lengthy and was scuttled in 1997 to be able to create a wreck dive website and a man-made reef.
 Sitting on a sandy backside at 30 meters (100 ft), the highest of the shipwreck is just 6 meters (20 ft) deep.
-For knowledgeable divers there are many penetration prospects and with different marine life, underwater images is in style right here too.
+For knowledgeable divers there are many penetration prospects and with assorted marine life, underwater images is well-liked right here too.